0 Comment

 These organizations tend to skip the mid and senior-level employees, thinking that they are self-motivated and don’t require such recognition.

-Organizations should develop a comprehensive reward and recognition system that is applicable across all levels of the organization.
+Organizations should develop a comprehensive reward and recognition system applicable across all levels of the organization.

-It should have various categories of recognition to include different levels of employees so that the system is relevant for all.
+It should have various categories of recognition, including different levels of employees, so that the system is relevant to all.

 5. Making Rewards and Recognition Private